php-imagine/Imagine/README.md

  - `->show($format, array $options = array())` - outputs image content.
 Options
      are the same as in save() method

+ - `->thumbnail($width, $height, $mode = self::THUMBNAIL_INSET, Color $background = null)`
+     - prepares image thumbnail, based on the target dimensions, constraining proportions.
+If thumbnail mode is `ImageInterface::THUMBNAIL_INSET`, then the thumbnail is resized so that it contains the full image, and the excess empty spaced is filled with given `$color` (white by default), so that thumbnail size constraints are met.
+If `ImageInterface::THUMBNAIL_OUTBOUND` mode is chosen, then the thumbnail is resized to the so that its smallest side equals to the appropriate side's target length and the excess picture is cropped out.

 #Image Transformations#